openbaton/docs/docs/integration-test-use.md

 ```

 Name the vim file *real-vim.json* and add it to the folder *integration-tests/src/main/resources/etc/json_file/vim_instances/* in the project.
-In the folder *integration-tests/src/main/resources/etc/json_file/network_service_descriptors* of the project you will find a file named NetworkServiceDescriptor-iperf-real.json.
+In the folder *integration-tests/src/main/resources/etc/json_file/network_service_descriptors* of the project you will find a file named NetworkServiceDescriptor-iperf-real.json and one named NetworkServiceDescriptor-complex-iperf.json.
-Open it and replace the floating ip values at lines 42, 107 and 114 with floating ips which are provided to you by openstack.
+We used the image ubuntu-14.04-server-cloudimg-amd64-disk1 for the virtual machines in openstack.
+If you want to use another image, change every occurence of the above mentioned image in those two files to the name of the one you want to use and of course make sure it is available on openstack.

-If you want to you can also change the virtual link which is at the moment "private" to one you want to use.
-Make sure that you have the image ubuntu-14.04-server-cloudimg-amd64-disk1 available on openstack.
+If you want to use another image, change every occurence of the above mentioned image to the name of the one you want to use and of course make sure it is available on openstack.
+If you are using another image, you also have to configure the .ini files of the scenario-complex-iperf and scenario-real-iperf.
+That is you have to look for the tasks of *GenericServiceTester* and change the value of vm-scripts-path to the path where you want to have the test scripts stored on your virtual machine and the value of user-name according to the user name used on the virtual machines deployed by the image.
+These were the steps to use another image.

 Then use a shell to navigate into the project's root directory.
 Execute the command *./gradlew clean build*.
 After that you will find the folder *build/libs/* in the project.
 Inside of this folder is the project's executable jar file.